znetstar/encode-tools/README.md

 # Etomon Encode Tools

-This package aggregates different libraries for encoding, serializing, generating ids and hashing things, exposing a common interface.
+This package aggregates different libraries for encoding, serializing, compressing, generating ids and hashing things, exposing a common interface.

 *Many* other packages serve the same purpose, but our objective is to ensure a consistent experience in both node.js and the browser and standardize the api so functions work the same way across different underlying libraries.